Why is it important to plant native?

 Invasive plants

-Invasive species outcompete native plants, disrupt food chains, and alter ecosystems.
-They often require constant maintenance to control their spread.
-Unlike native plants, they offer little benefit to pollinators and wildlife.
-Bermuda grass is one of the worst offenders—its dense, mat-forming growth smothers biodiversity.
+Invasive species often outcompete native plants.
+They require constant maintenance to control their spread, and offer little benefit to pollinators and wildlife.
+Bermuda grass is one of the worst offenders.
+Its dense, mat-forming growth smothers biodiversity.
 Yet, it remains the default choice alongside highways and new developments.
-Cheap and fast-growing, it creates a sterile, high-maintenance landscape that offers little ecological
+Cheap and fast-growing, it creates a sterile, high-maintenance landscape that offers little ecological value.

 Need Inspiration?